I’ve been receiving a steady stream of messages asking for tips to handle the transition to GDPR.

 “As part of our EU General Data Protection Regulation (GDPR) work, we are undertaking Privacy Impact Assessments (PIA) of our major products and services and integrating PIAs as we develop new products and services.”

-Again, at the moment, I’m happy to trust Apple to complete the process of becoming GDPR compliant.
-I will check back in due course.
+Again, at the moment, I’m happy to trust Apple to complete the process of becoming GDPR compliant and I will check back in due course.

 I checked their GDPR status and found this statement on their website:

 “Dropbox will meet the requirements of the GDPR by May 25, 2018.”

 These are my three core systems and they all assert that they will be GDPR compliant by May 25th, 2018.

 2. Confirm Subscription To Your Email List

 I researched Mailchimp as this is the email service that I use.
 It is already GDPR compliant and has a lot of useful resources on their blog.

 A) Change list settings to allow the GDPR checklist to be added to the opt-in form.

 B) Create a new segment, to act as a filter for people who choose to confirm their subscription.

 C) Set up campaigns that include a link to confirm subscription.